isomerpages/moe-beattysec/_student-life/Hearing Loss Support.md

 form teachers, subject teachers, the Student Development Team, and parents.
 Together, they ensure that students receive the necessary academic and socio-emotional support.</p>
-<p>To further enhance their learning, students participate in reinforced
+<p>To reinforce their learning, HL RTs arrange supplementary sessions with
-learning sessions with HL RTs.
-We also offer enriched experiential learning through various programmes, such as:</p>
+the students to revisit the concepts and skills they were supposed to have learnt in the classroom.
+We also offer varied enrichment programmes that focus on experiential learning, such as:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>The English Language Programme</p>
+<p>The English Language Programme (to help our students level up their literacy
+skills)</p>
 </li>
 <li>
 <p>The NUS-CAPT (College of Alice and Peter Tan) Mentoring Programme</p>
 </li>
 <li>
-<p>Enrichment Workshops</p>
+<p>Drama and/or Dance Workshops</p>
 </li>
 <li>
-<p>National Sports Competitions</p>
+<p>Play Inclusive</p>
 </li>
 </ul>
 <p>In addition, we provide specialised support for school and national examinations